lunaisnotaboy/yuu/README.md

-# Kitsu
+# Yuu

-Kitsu is a modern content discovery platform that helps anime and manga fans track, share and discover more of what they love.
+Yuu is an anime and manga tracker forked from Kitsu.

 ## Requirements